wootfish/eli.sohl.com/_posts/2015-07-02-setting-up-deep-dream-google-researchs.md

 ---
 layout: post
-title: Setting Up Deep Dream, Google Research's Hallucinatory Work of Genius
+title: setting up Deep Dream, google research's hallucinatory work of genius
 ---

 Google Research [wrote](http://googleresearch.blogspot.ch/2015/06/inceptionism-going-deeper-into-neural.html) recently about a technique they call "Inceptionism", which needs to be seen to be believed.
 Click through and check out their pictures.
 A full gallery of official images can be found [here](https://photos.google.com/share/AF1QipPX0SCl7OzWilt9LnuQliattX4OUCj_8EP65_cTVnBmS1jnYgsGQAieQUc1VQWdgQ?key=aVBxWjhwSzg2RjJWLWRuVFBBZEN1d205bUdEMnhB).
 The techniques used to generate these sorts of images were described in broad strokes in this blog post, but the level of detail stopped just short of what someone wanting to replicate their results might have wanted.